 Topics in Politics II

-P. Howe, Citizens Adrift; D. Yankelovich, Coming to Public Judgment; E. Gidelgil. et. al., Citizens.
+P. Howe, Citizens Adrift; D. Yankelovich, Coming to Public Judgment; R. Putnam, Bowling Alone

 Format and Requirements

 The course provides a half credit over two terms via: 24 hours of classroom time; and, 20 hours of service-learning [in either the fall or winter term].
 Up to 8 hours of additional in-class policy coaching by guests active in the art of politics will be available for bonus marks.
-Classes will be held most weeks for 1.5 hours, except during service-learning.
+Classes will be held most weeks for 1.5 hours.
 Service-learning is a student’s reflective participation in a community initiative/event for the purpose of testing academic insights.
 It develops a student’s critical reasoning, self-awareness and civic life-choices.
-Grades are based on issue mapping, your service-learning dossier, and a briefing paper on one aspect of democratic deficit.
+Grades are based on: three service-learning Reflections, Class presentations and two briefing notes on the causes of, and remedies for, diminished citizenship.

 3 POL credits: minimum 14 credits